digital-work-lab/open-source-project/slides/01-topics.md

 **Code: Quality**

-- Adherence to Python coding standards, as defined in the pre-commit hoooks defined in the repository.
+- Adherence to Python coding standards, as defined in the pre-commit hooks defined in the repository.
 - Documentation, with detailed docstrings for all functions and classes, and a README explaining the setup, and usage.
 - Code structure and readability.